Alejogb1/job-board/blog-data/why-am-i-getting-indexerror-list-index-out-of-range-in-a-pytorch-dataloader-when-using-subset.md

 id: "why-am-i-getting-indexerror-list-index-out-of-range-in-a-pytorch-dataloader-when-using-subset"
 ---

-Alright, let's tackle this "indexerror: list index out of range" when dealing with PyTorch dataloaders and subsets.
+, let's tackle this "indexerror: list index out of range" when dealing with PyTorch dataloaders and subsets.
 I've certainly bumped into this gremlin myself a few times, usually when things got a bit complex with dataset manipulation.
-It's rarely a fault in PyTorch itself, but rather a common mismatch between how we think a subset operates and how it *actually* behaves with indexing in a dataloader.
+It's rarely a fault in PyTorch itself, but rather a common mismatch between how we think a subset operates and how it _actually_ behaves with indexing in a dataloader.
 The root cause, more often than not, lies in a misunderstanding of how the `Subset` object interacts with indexing or the dataset being wrapped.

 The `Subset` class in PyTorch, as you may know, doesn’t actually perform any slicing or modification to the original data.
-Instead, it acts as a wrapper, providing a specific *view* or subset of indices from the original dataset.
-The key here is *indices*.
-It doesn't *copy* the data—it simply remaps access using the indices you give it.
+Instead, it acts as a wrapper, providing a specific _view_ or subset of indices from the original dataset.
+The key here is _indices_.
+It doesn't _copy_ the data—it simply remaps access using the indices you give it.
 Therefore, when a `DataLoader` iterates through a `Subset`, it's requesting elements from the original dataset, but by going through the lens of the subset's index mapping, not linearly within the subset's new length itself.
 This distinction can trip you up, especially if you make assumptions about index ordering post-subsetting.

 Let me illustrate with a scenario I encountered a couple of years ago, training a model on satellite imagery.
 We had a large dataset and, for initial testing, I created a subset.
 I was naively assuming that indices within this subset would act like a fresh, zero-based list, but instead, they were referencing the original, larger dataset.
 This led to unexpected index errors in the data loading process.
-The crux of the issue wasn’t that the subset was faulty, but that the dataloader, when requesting an item at *index i*, was still referring back to the *original* dataset through the mapped subset index *i*.
-If my mapped index was accidentally falling outside the bounds of the *original* dataset, boom — `indexerror`.
+The crux of the issue wasn’t that the subset was faulty, but that the dataloader, when requesting an item at _index i_, was still referring back to the _original_ dataset through the mapped subset index _i_.
+If my mapped index was accidentally falling outside the bounds of the _original_ dataset, boom — `indexerror`.

 Let’s break down the common pitfalls and how you can address them:

 1.  **Incorrect Index Ranges in Subset Initialization:** The most common cause is that the indices you are supplying to `Subset` during creation are not valid for the original dataset.
 For example, if the original dataset has 100 elements (indices 0-99), and you create a subset with indices like `[10, 20, 150]`, you are already setting up a potential error.
 Attempting to access the item at index '2' within the subset might trigger the error if the original index '150' does not exist.

 2.  **Mismatched Dataset Size:** Sometimes, the error arises from a failure to account for how the dataloader processes indices.
 The dataloader doesn't iterate through the subset with sequential indices like 0, 1, 2.
 Instead, if the shuffle is on, it will generate the indices randomly.
-The subset still keeps track of these 'original' indices but *they* must exist in the original dataset.
+The subset still keeps track of these 'original' indices but _they_ must exist in the original dataset.
 If the size of the subset indices doesn't correctly reflect valid indexes within the original set, the `__getitem__` method will choke because it tries to grab non-existent elements.

 3.  **Improper Shuffling of Indices:** This is a more nuanced situation.
-Suppose you shuffle the *indices* before creating the subset but then forget that the indices are shuffled and try to use them without considering the new order.
+Suppose you shuffle the _indices_ before creating the subset but then forget that the indices are shuffled and try to use them without considering the new order.
 That could lead to out-of-bounds errors when creating the Subset, especially when you try to access items using the dataloader.
-Remember that `Subset` just applies the indices as specified, it doesn't validate if the *order* is as expected.
+Remember that `Subset` just applies the indices as specified, it doesn't validate if the _order_ is as expected.

 Let me show you a few examples in code.